 - Stand-alone platform development using a second hand jack-up rig.
 In the current oil pricing environment this concept may prove attractive as a large amount of North American hardware is moth-balled as a result of decreasing activity levels and fields being shut in;

-Other parties in PRL 38 include Talisman (25%) Santos (10%) and Cott Oil and Gas (40%).
-In the event of a change of strategy by some of these participants, KPL is well placed to build its position and further influence the development options for PRL 38.
+In the event of a change of strategy by any of the Joint Venture participants, KPC is well placed to build its position and further influence the development options for PRL 38.

 1 Based on the most recent publically available 2C contingent resource estimate, as published by Oil Search in its 2012 Annual Report and who at that time held a 24.09% interest in the Pandora resource.